punctum-im/protocol-old/PROTOCOL.md

 ### Requesting resources from another instance

-Since REST API endpoints require authentication, servers must request access to information through the following endpoint on the remote server:
+Servers must request access to information through the following endpoint on the remote server:

 ```url
 /api/v1/federation/request/...